A Guide To Nutrition For Cyclists

 Having energy available when you are on your bike will improve your coordination, endurance, concentration, and your recovery after exercise.
 It also prevents irritability and helps you make good decisions when taking risks on your bike.

 If you’re not sure how many calories you are eating, try tracking the foods you eat for a few days.
 You’ll also need to track your activity to know how much energy you need for riding.
-To optimize your nutrition for cycling, log your foods and rides with Cronometer.
-It can sync with Strava too!
+To optimize your nutrition for cycling, log your foods and rides with Cronometer

 Pre-ride foods should be high in carbs, moderate to low in protein, and low in fat and fibre.